WissingChen/CMCRL/README.md

-# VLCI
+# CMCRL

 This is the implementation of [Cross-Modal Causal Intervention for Medical Report Generation](https://arxiv.org/pdf/2303.09117.pdf).
-It contains the codes of the Visual-Linguistic Pre-training (VLP), and fine-tuning via Visual-Linguistic Causal Intervention (VLCI) on IU-Xray/MIMIC-CXR dataset.
+It contains the codes of the Radiological Cross-modal Alignment and Reconstruction Enhanced（RadCARE）, and fine-tuning via Visual-Linguistic Causal Intervention (VLCI) on IU-Xray/MIMIC-CXR dataset.

 <div align=center>